Pabst Blue Ribbon: Products

 Pabst Blue Ribbon Original is the brand flagship and is brewed at 4.7% alcohol by volume.
 There is also Pabst Blue Ribbon Extra, which is described as a 6.5% ABV full-bodied lager.
-Pabst Blue Ribbon Easy is the brand's light-style lager with lower calories and an ABV of 3.8%.
+Pabst Light is the brand's light-style lager with lower calories and an ABV of 4.2%.
 The company also offers Pabst Blue Ribbon Non-Alc, a non-alcoholic beer brewed at less than 0.5% ABV.

 In popular culture

 In 1973, American country music artist Johnny Russell recorded, "Rednecks, White Socks, and Blue Ribbon Beer," a song written by Bob McDill and Wayland Holyfield.

-In the 1980 Martin Scorsese film Raging Bull, during a fight, Pabst Blue Ribbon has an advertisement that says "And the next time that friendly bartender says, "What'll you have?"
-Give him that answer the whole world gives, 'Pabst Blue Ribbon.'"

-In the 1986 David Lynch film Blue Velvet, the character Frank Booth asks main character Jeffrey Beaumont for his favorite beer.
-Beaumont answers by saying Heineken, to which Booth gets infuriated; shouting "Pabst Blue Ribbon" at him.
+The 1986 movie Blue Velvet had Frank, the villain, shout "Fuck that [Heineken] shit.
+Pabst Blue Ribbon!"

-In 1987, the Untamed Youth, a popular garage rock band from Columbia, Missouri recorded "Pabst Blue Ribbon", a surf instrumental written by the band's guitarist, Deke Dickerson.
+In 1987, the Untamed Youth, a popular garage rock band from Columbia, Missouri, recorded "Pabst Blue Ribbon", a surf instrumental written by the band's guitarist, Deke Dickerson.
 When this song was performed live, members of the band would spray the crowd with PBR cans.

-In The Accountant, 2001 Short Film (2002 Oscar Winner), the Accountant shows a marked preference for PBR - he is willing to drink green bottled beer, but when he sends out for beer it is PBR he asks for.

-In the "Route of All Evil" episode of Futurama, a parody called Pabst Blue Robot is mentioned by Bender as his favorite beer.

-Pabst Blue Ribbon is sometimes featured (in a negative context) in the TV show South Park.

-In Marvel Comics "Savage Avengers", there are a number of in jokes attributed to Wolverine, who describes himself to Conan the Barbarian as "Logan ... of Pabst".
-Conan, being a time displaced warrior, takes Logan (and his love of Pabst beer) literally and refers to Wolverine and Pabst in the same context.
-For example, in issue #2 of "Savage Avengers" Wolverine faints from blood loss as the heroes face off against a large group of enemies.
-Trying to awaken and inspire his friend, Conan picks up Wolverine and shakes him, yelling for the mutant superhero to wake up, "..for Pabst!", presumably to upkeep the honour of Pabst.

-In the lyrics of the 2009 Zack Brown song "Toes", PBR is mentioned in the last verse: